The year the US doubled down on critical minerals

 It must also be stressed that the Trump administration’s rapid push to shore up the U.S.’s control over critical minerals isn’t about transitioning the country away from fossil fuels.
 Instead, the whole effort seems to mostly be geared toward military uses.
 Trump’s “One Big Beautiful Bill Act” allocated $7.5 billion for critical minerals, $2 billion of which will go directly to the national defense stockpile.
 Another $5 billion was allocated for the department of defense to invest in critical mineral supply chains.

-Last week the administration announced that next year they plan to take equity stakes in more mining companies.
-It’s possible, Spiller said, these investments could extend to outfits that are piloting deep sea mining.
-That carries a new set of risks, as many banks refuse to insure deep sea mining operations, it’s unclear whether seabed mining operations will be able to even get off the ground before the end of Trump’s term, and the legal repercussions associated with undermining the Law of the Sea could fracture the stability among global powers — and make global climate action that much harder.
+Last week the administration announced that it plans to take equity stakes in more mining companies next year.
+It’s possible, Spiller said, these investments could extend to outfits that are piloting deep-sea mining.
+That carries a new set of risks, as many banks refuse to insure deep-sea mining operations, it’s unclear whether seabed mining operations will be able to even get off the ground before the end of Trump’s term, and the legal repercussions associated with undermining the Law of the Sea could fracture the stability among global powers — and make global climate action that much harder.